andreasvc/disco-dop/docs/fileformats.rst

 options in addition to those supported by EVALB:

   :DELETE_ROOT_PRETERMS:
-                     when enabled, preterminals directly under the root in gold trees are ignored for scoring purposes.
+                     if nonzero, ignore preterminals directly under the root in gold trees for scoring purposes.

+  :DISC_ONLY:
-  :DISC_ONLY:        only consider discontinuous constituents for F-scores.
+                     if nonzero, only consider discontinuous bracketings
+                     (affects precision, recall, f-measure, exact match).

+  :LA:               if nonzero, report leaf-ancestor scores [default: disabled].
   :TED:
-                     when enabled, give tree-edit distance scores; disabled by default as these are slow to compute.
+                     if nonzero, report tree-edit distance scores; disabled by default as these are slow to compute.
+NB: it is not clear whether this score is applicable to discontinuous trees.

   :DEBUG:
                      :-1: only print summary table